-- · Complete a minimum of ninety (90) college-level credits/units. - · Maintain a minimum cumulative college-level GPA of 2.00 or higher. - Thirty (30) credits/units minimum must be completed at Clark College to meet Academic Residency. - Submit a graduation application by the appropriate deadline.
+- Complete a minimum of ninety (90) college-level credits/units, with a minimum of sixty (60) quarter hours of general education. - Maintain a minimum cumulative college-level GPA of 2.00 or higher. - Thirty (30) credits/units minimum must be completed at Clark College to meet Academic Residency. - Submit a graduation application by the appropriate deadline.